If you're serious about photography and want to take great photos while you're on the road, you'll need the best travel tripod you can afford.

 We've walked through the best tripods elsewhere on the site – but if you're heading on holiday, or going to be moving around a lot, you'll need a support that's designed for the job.

-So travel tripods have a tough job.
-They need to be small enough to pack, light enough to tote around all day but rigid enough to capture shots of a lifetime, shake-free.
-To shrink the stowage size, they feature legs that swing upwards, so that the feet encompass the head, slashing about 20cm off the carrying length.
-Some are only about the size of a drinks bottle when folded down, and all of the tripods on test weigh less than 2kg, complete with a ball head.
+Of course, travel tripods have a tough job.
+They need to be small enough to pack and light enough to tote around all day – but rigid enough to capture shots of a lifetime, shake-free.
+To shrink the stowage size, the best travel tripods feature legs that swing upwards, so that the feet encompass the head, slashing about 20cm off the carrying length.
+Some are only about the size of a drinks bottle when folded down, and all of the tripods in this guide eight less than 2kg, complete with a ball head.

-Getting the right balance between weight, cost and rigidity is tricky, but it’s the Benro GoPlus that does it best.
-The killer feature is its pivot facility, enabling the centre column to be locked at many incremental angles through a complete 180-degree arc.
-Even without taking the pivot facility into consideration, the Benro is superbly engineered from aluminium and magnesium alloy, and it combines a small and lightweight build with rock-solid stability in operation, even at its lofty maximum operating height.
+Right now, we think the best travel tripod you can buy is the Benro GoPlus.
+As well as getting the right balance between weight, cost and rigidity, the Benro GoPlus' killer feature is its pivot facility, enabling the centre column to be locked at many incremental angles through a complete 180-degree arc.
+Even without taking the pivot facility into consideration, this travel tripod is superbly engineered from aluminium and magnesium alloy.
+And it combines a small and lightweight build with rock-solid stability in operation, even at its lofty maximum operating height.

 1. Benro GoPlus Travel FGP18A + B0

 Robust, versatile and portable, this is the best travel tripod right now

 Material: Aluminium | Extended height: 165cm | Folded height: 46cm | Weight: 1.95kg | Feet: Pads + spikes | Leg sections: 4 | Max load (legs, head): 10kg, 8kg